A quick overview of who I am and how to reach me.

 that remember everything, and built a neurotech

 superhero simulator.
-Today, I'm helping define the future with the
+Today, I'm defining the future with the

 Palantir Mixed Reality team.